This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Nishiki Market in Kyoto

-Nishiki Market in Kyoto / First Visit to Kyoto
+Tako-tamago at Nishiki Market in Kyoto / Tips for First-Time Visitors to Kyoto

 Another recommendation is to try tamagoyaki, which I would describe as a Japanese type of omelet filled with cooked cabbage, carrot, green and white onions, and pickled ginger.